gimli-org/gimli/INSTALLATION.md

 conda update -c gimli -c conda-forge pygimli
 ```

-If there something went wrong and you are running an old, not further
+If something went wrong and you are running an old, not further
-supported python version, consider a fresh install in a new clean environment.
+supported Python version, consider a fresh install in a new clean environment.
 The only drawback of using conda is that you are bound to the rhythm in which we
 update the conda packages.
 In order to work with the latest Python codes you
 should create an environment with the latest pyGIMLi C++ core only,